elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-distinguishes-language-music-from-traditional-music.md

 url: /learn/art-history-and-literature/questions/what-distinguishes-language-music-from-traditional-music
 score: 8.5
 related_article1:
-    id: 164630
+    id: 164631
+    title: >-
-    title: What is the role of harmony in music composition?
+        What are the basic concepts of rhythm in music?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-is-the-role-of-harmony-in-music-composition
+    url: /learn/art-history-and-literature/questions/what-are-the-basic-concepts-of-rhythm-in-music
 related_article2:
-    id: 164626
+    id: 164628
-    title: How does emotional energy in music affect listeners psychologically?
+    title: >-
+        What is the significance of cultural context in music?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-does-emotional-energy-in-music-affect-listeners-psychologically
+    url: /learn/art-history-and-literature/questions/what-is-the-significance-of-cultural-context-in-music
 related_article3:
-    id: 164631
+    id: 164623
-    title: What are the basic concepts of rhythm in music?
+    title: >-
+        How does syntax contribute to the structural elements of a song's grammar?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-basic-concepts-of-rhythm-in-music
+    url: /learn/art-history-and-literature/questions/how-does-syntax-contribute-to-the-structural-elements-of-a-songs-grammar
 related_article4:
-    id: 164630
+    id: 164619
+    title: >-
-    title: What is the role of harmony in music composition?
+        What is the difference between phonetics and phonology in the study of speech sounds?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-is-the-role-of-harmony-in-music-composition
+    url: /learn/art-history-and-literature/questions/what-is-the-difference-between-phonetics-and-phonology-in-the-study-of-speech-sounds
 related_article5:
-    id: 164631
+    id: 164626
-    title: What are the basic concepts of rhythm in music?
+    title: >-
+        How does emotional energy in music affect listeners psychologically?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-basic-concepts-of-rhythm-in-music
+    url: /learn/art-history-and-literature/questions/how-does-emotional-energy-in-music-affect-listeners-psychologically
 ---

 &nbsp;